PetiteGraine/OneSlash/README.md

 Be quick, be precise — one mistake and it's game over.

 ## Credits
-Special thanks to my friend [William](https://wrdx.carrd.co/), he made the icons for the ui.
+Special thanks to my friend [William](https://wrdx.carrd.co/), he created a few icons (the skull, the sword, the arrow button) for the UI.

 This game uses assets from the Unity Asset Store:
 - [Music](https://alkakrab.itch.io/free-12-tracks-pixel-rpg-game-music-pack) by [Alkakrab](https://alkakrab.itch.io/).